Leading our Progress

 Momentum’s leadership team helps to determine research focus, evaluate progress, and identify opportunities and partnerships.
 As active Center members, they are closely engaged with ongoing research and initiatives to prevent and end childhood obesity.
 Browse our stakeholders’ bios to learn more about their role in Momentum’s success.

-Ken Resnicow is the Irwin M. Rosenstock Collegiate Professor of Public Health in the Health Behavior and Health Education department of the University of Michigan School of Public Health.
+Ken Resnicow is the Irwin M. Rosenstock Collegiate Professor of Public Health in the Department of Health Behavior and Health Education at the U-M School of Public Health.
 He is internationally recognized for his design and evaluation of health promotion interventions and motivational interviewing, and is a leading expert in conceptualizing and designing culturally sensitive, community-based interventions for health promotion.
 Dr. Resnicow earned a BA in Psychology and Philosophy from Yeshiva College (1980) and a PhD in Health Psychology from the Albert Einstein College of Medicine (1985).

-Susan Woolford, MD, MPH, is the Medical Director of the Pediatric Comprehensive Weight Management Center and a Clinical Assistant Professor with the Child Health Evaluation and Research (CHEAR) unit in the Division of General Pediatrics at the University of Michigan.
+Susan Woolford is the Medical Director of the Pediatric Comprehensive Weight Management Center and an Assistant Professor with the Child Health Evaluation and Research (CHEAR) Center in the Division of General Pediatrics at the University of Michigan.
 Her research interests focus on the prevention and treatment of childhood obesity, with an emphasis on physician-patient communication related to behavior change.
 Dr. Woolford earned her medical degree at Michigan State University (1994), where she also completed her residency and chief residency.